 Quick Reference Insurance & Non-Profit Compliance 1

 Membership Definitions 2

 Re-Homed Pets 3

 Spaying and Neutering 3

 Assistance or Service Animals vs. Therapy Pets 3

 Steps to Take to Become a Member of Love on a Leash® 4

-Control Evaluation, Supervised Visits Log, Visit Evaluation, Membership Application
+Control Evaluation, Supervised Visits Log, Visit Evaluation,

+Membership Application

 Training 6

 Behavior 6

 Dual Membership with Other Organizations 7

 Visiting with Other Pet Therapy Organizations 7

 Evaluating Teams in Training 8

 Evaluator Guidelines for Control Evaluation for Dogs 9

 Dress Code for Handler and Pet on Visits 12

-Visiting Facilities 13
+Visiting Facilities & HIPAA 13

-Recommended List of Items to Carry 13
+Recommended List of Items to Carry 14

 Encountering Dogs or Other Pets at Facilities 14

 Evaluator Guidelines for Visit Evaluation for Dogs 15

+Evaluator Guidelines for Visit Evaluation for Cats or Rabbits 18

-Manners and Helpful Tips for Visits 17
+Manners and Helpful Tips for Visits 21

-Visiting with Children, Seniors, Hospice/Palliative Care Patients, Adults/Children with Special Needs
+Visiting with Children, Seniors, Hospice/Palliative Care Patients,

+Adults/Children with Special Needs 24

-Owner/Handler Agreement 20
+Owner/Handler Agreement 24

-Annual Renewal Information 21
+Annual Renewal Information 25

-Insurance 22
+Insurance 26

-Contracts and Agreements 23
+Contracts and Agreements 27

-Finances and Donations 23
+Finances and Donations 27

-Incident Reports 24
+Incident Reports 28

 What is a Chapter?
-25
+29

-Starting a Chapter, Benefits of Joining a Chapter, Non-Chapter Members, Role of a Chapter Leader, Role of a Visit Captain, Chapter Names and Use of Logo, Chapter Social Media Pages
+Starting a Chapter, Benefits of Joining a Chapter, Non-Chapter Members, Role of a Chapter Leader, Role of a Visit Captain,

+Chapter Names and Use of Logo, Chapter Social Media Pages

-Media Guidelines 30
+Media Guidelines 34

-Photo Releases 31
+Photo Releases 35

-Advanced Therapy Degrees 32
+Advanced Therapy Degrees 36

-Recognition Patches 33
+Recognition Patches 37